udacity/FSND-P4-Design-A-Game/README.md

 'attempts'.
 'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Many different Guess a Number games can be played by many different Users at any given time.
+Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.